Confederate Memorial (Jacksonville, Florida)

 The Confederate Memorial (also known as the Confederate Monument and Confederate Soldiers of Florida), was installed in Jacksonville, Florida's Hemming Park, in the United States.
 The monument was removed in June 2020.

 Description

 The 59 ft tall structure is approximately 4 ft wide, with a base measuring approximately 3 ft x 9 ft.
-The granite shaft is topped with a bronze statue of a young Confederate soldier, who wears a cap, coat, and caps, and stands with his arms resting on a rifle's barrel.
+The granite shaft is topped with a bronze statue of a young Confederate soldier, who wears a cap, coat, and cape, and stands with his arms resting on a rifle's barrel.
 Each of the base's four sides have relief panels and carvings.
 The front plaque has a bust of John Jackson Dickison, and the back plaque features a bust of Edmund Kirby Smith.
 One of the sides is decorated with an anchor and two crossed oars; the opposite side depicts a battle scene with soldiers on foot and horseback.
 The memorials is set within a rectangular pool.

 One of the inscriptions on the base reads: